sjspielman/UTbiocomputing2015/Lessons/python2.md

 - IF ELIF

 The if/elif statement can be used when you would otherwise use multiple nested if/else statements.
-They are performed *in order*.
+They are performed *in order* and will not go through all of the options if one before the end is True.

 ```